 - How Can You Relieve the Baby Crowning Pain?

 - What Happens After Baby Birth Crowning?

-It says that becoming a mother completes a woman.
-Giving birth to a child is a divine experience, after all, you have the power to give bring life into this world and that should make you feel special.
-Your body starts preparing for this many days before you go into labour.
+They say that becoming a mother completes a woman.
+Giving birth to a child is a divine experience, after all, you have the power to bring life into this world, and that should make you feel special.
+A woman’s body is designed to nurture the baby right from the time of conception.
+You will notice a lot of changes in your body as you go through the phase of pregnancy.
+Your body starts preparing for birth many days before you go into labour.

 Video: Baby Crowning During Birth – Everything You Need to Know

-During labour, along with each contraction, the head of your baby starts appearing through your vaginal opening.
-One of such contractions tightens and relaxes the uterine muscles that help the baby to come out through the birth canal.
+During labour, with each contraction, the head of your baby starts appearing through your vaginal opening.
+These contractions tighten and relax the uterine muscles that help the baby to come out through the birth canal.
 This is the time when you need to start pushing.
 This will make the baby’s head reach the opening faster.
 However, when the contraction is over, the head will disappear.

 Crowning is the moment when your baby’s head is almost fully outside without slipping back inside.
 The cervix effaces 100% and dilates 10 cm before crowning.

 So, if you have wanted to know what does crowning mean in pregnancy, this is exactly what it is.